Generating realistic global precipitation fields from modelled atmospheric circulation: Results

 \subsection{Ensemble evaluation}

-A key strength of our generative DM parameterization over traditional column-based parameterization is its ability to generate a diverse ensemble of possible high-resolution precipitation realizations for a given low-resolution condition.
+A key strength of our generative DM approach compared to traditional column-based parameterization is its ability to generate a diverse ensemble of possible, spatially consistent high-resolution (0.25°) precipitation realizations for a given low-resolution (1°) condition.
+This accounts for the aleatoric uncertainty inherent in inferring fine-scale details from coarse variables.

 It is critical to evaluate the internal variability of our diffusion model in the downscaling task.
 We investigate whether the uncertainty in a DM ensemble aligns with the inherent uncertainty of downscaling the data from 1° to 0.25°.
 Note that the diffusion model also performs bias correction by regenerating noisy small-scale variability.
-We condition our DM on a given noisy low-resolution ERA5 validation year and evaluate the model 50 times for each day in the year, resulting in a 50-member DM ensemble of one-year trajectories.
+We condition our DM on a 1° bi-linearly interpolated noisy ERA5 validation year and evaluate the DM 50 times for each day in the year, resulting in a 50-member DM ensemble of one-year trajectories.
 The downscaling ground truth will be the respective high-resolution ERA5 year.
-We compare the continuous ranked probability score (CRPS) \cite{crps} of our 50-member DM downscaling with bi-linearly upsampled low-resolution (LR) ERA5 and bi-linearly upsampled precipitation predicted by the regression model.
-This comparison assesses how well the DM’s ensemble spread matches the inherent uncertainty.
+We compare the continuous ranked probability score (CRPS) \cite{crps} of our 50-member DM downscaling with 1° ERA5 and the QDM-corrected 1° regression models output both bi-linearly interpolated to 0.25°.
+For this specific experiment, the QDM correction was fitted using the UNet output derived from coarse (1°) ERA5 inputs to ensure a consistent evaluation.